-The Dispute Resolution Review provides an indispensable overview of the civil court systems of 32 jurisdictions.
+The Dispute Resolution Review provides an indispensable overview of the civil court systems of 28 jurisdictions.
 It offers a guide to those who are faced with disputes that frequently cross international boundaries.
-As is often the way in law, difficult and complex problems can be solved in a number of ways, and this edition demonstrates that there are many different ways to organise and operate a legal system successfully, as well as overcoming challenges that life and politics throws up along the way.
+As is often the way in law, difficult and complex problems can be solved in a number of ways, and this edition demonstrates that there are many different ways to organise and operate a legal system successfully, as well as overcoming challenges that life and politics throw up along the way.
 At the same time, common problems often submit to common solutions, and the curious practitioner is likely to discover that many of the solutions adopted abroad are not so different from those closer to home.

 All this leaves me writing this preface five days before 'Brexit Day', after an exhausting 2019 in which clients have not known whether to plan for the 'May deal', 'No deal', 'Boris's deal', a referendum (on Brexit and/or Scottish independence), no Brexit, or the extensive nationalisation of private industries and tax rises outlined in Labour's manifesto.
-At least we now know at the end of it all that the UK will leave the EU on 31 January 2020.

-Finally, I would like to express my gratitude to all of the contributors from all of the jurisdictions represented in The Dispute Resolution Review.
+As always, I would like to express my gratitude to all of the contributors from all of the jurisdictions represented in The Dispute Resolution Review.
 Their biographies can be found in Appendix 1 and highlight the wealth of experience and learning from which we are fortunate enough to benefit.
 I would also like to thank the whole team at Law Business Research who have excelled in managing a project of this size and scope, in getting it delivered on time and in adding a professional look and finish to the contributions.